(123): Kannywood Movie Review: Mati a Zazzau

 movies.

-film, like others, has problems here and there.
-I will begin with its clichéd background (tensed) music.
-As I pointed out to the director as well as other Kannywood
+However, like others, the film has problems here and there.
+I will begin with its clichéd background (tense) music.
+As I pointed out to the director and other Kannywood

-filmmakers, I found the same tune in more than 50 films.
+filmmakers, I found the same tune in over 50 films.
 It’s indeed better

 than stealing background tracks from Game

-known films, which, however, some directors shamelessly did.
+known films, which some directors shamelessly did.
 However, it’s high

 time they abandoned this one, too.